9 Things You Didn't Know About KFC

 KFC's famous bunless Double Down sandwich—in which bacon, sliced cheese, and the Colonel's Special Sauce sat between two fried chicken filets—is no longer on the menu.

 KFC doesn't want you to think about the chicken being fried.

 If you're of a certain age, you know KFC used to be called Kentucky Fried Chicken.
 Why the name change?
 Bloomberg reported in 1991 that the name change was part of a rebranding in an attempt to make the chain seem more healthy by removing "fried" from the name.
 However, Snopes claims the name change was due to a trademark issue with the state of Kentucky.

 The founder of Wendy's actually came up with the famous chicken bucket.

 Believe it or not, Dave Thomas, the man behind Wendy's, was an early KFC employee and franchise owner.
-According to The Balance Small Business, Thomas came up with the idea for the iconic red and white striped chicken bucket, the streamlined menu, and the rotating chicken bucket signs.
+Thomas came up with the idea for the iconic red and white striped chicken bucket, the streamlined menu, and the rotating chicken bucket signs.

 KFC once offered a fried chicken prom corsage.

 KFC loves stunt food.
 In 2014, the chain offered a prom-ready fried chicken corsage, according to the Los Angeles Times.
 For those who were brave enough to buy this for their date, a florist sent the corsage structure and some baby's breath, along with a $5 KFC gift card in order for the buyer to purchase fresh fried chicken to finish the arrangement.
 Yum?